-Having a plan in place that identifies shared goals, roles, and responsibilities for each partner can increase alignment and create a culture of ongoing communication and collaboration around a shared goal.
+Having a plan in place that identifies shared goals, roles, and responsibilities for the health department and its partners can increase alignment and create a culture of ongoing communication and collaboration around a shared goal.
 Plans also help build trust and accountability and can serve as a guide for new staff.

 California's Master Plan for Aging affirms the priority of the health and well-being of older Californians and people with disabilities.
-It is a "blueprint" for state government, local government, the private sector, and philanthropy to prepare the state for the coming demographic changes and continue California's leadership in aging, disability, and equity.
+It is a "blueprint" for state government, local government, the private sector, and philanthropy to prepare the state for the coming demographic changes and continue California's leadership in aging and disability.